Codecademy/docs/content/javascript/concepts/map/terms/set/set.md

 ---
-Title: '.set()'
+Title: ".set()"
-Description: 'Stores or updates entries of key-value pairs in a Map object.'
+Description: "Stores or updates entries of key-value pairs in a Map object."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Map'
+  - "Map"
-  - 'Object'
+  - "Object"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Stores or updates entries of key-value pairs in a `Map` object.